-20 September 2000 Encroachment concerns arose over proposed 10,000-home development near White Tanks Mountains and under an entry/departure control point for base's air traffic.

-20 October 2000 AETC officials named Luke AFB on short list for possible beddown of joint strike fighter.

-28 November 2000 US Senator John McCain warned next round of base closures could name Luke AFB to close because of encroachment.

-9 December 2000 Continuing pilot losses resulted in reassignment of 944th Fighter Wing from ACC to AETC and unit joining 56 FW; Kelly AFB, Texas; Springfield Air National Guard Base, Ohio; and 162FW in Tucson in providing F-16 qualification training.

-23 January 2001 Local landowner, neighbor, and longtime Luke AFB supporter, Mrs. Edith Denny, succumbed at age 90.
+- 20 September 2000 Encroachment concerns arose over proposed 10,000-home development near White Tanks Mountains and under an entry/departure control point for base's air traffic. - 20 October 2000 AETC officials named Luke on short list for possible beddown of joint strike fighter. - 28 November 2000 US Senator John McCain warned next round of base closures could name Luke to close because of encroachment. - 9 December 2000 Continuing pilot losses resulted in reassignment of 944th Fighter Wing from ACC to AETC and unit joining 56th Fighter Wing; Kelly AFB, Texas; Springfield Air National Guard Base, Ohio; and 162FW in Tucson in providing F-16 qualification training. - 23 January 2001 Local landowner, neighbor, and longtime Luke supporter, Mrs. Edith Denny, succumbed at age 90.
 She was daughter of Paul and Florence Litchfield who arrived in area in 1916.
-They were a major economic force in West Valley.

-Federal judge ruled for AF biological assessment and Environmental Impact Statement in suit over antelope filed by environmentalist group (see 26 June 1999 entry); but, suit was not dismissed against other defendants.
-No impact on fighter training.

-House Bill 1120 signed into law and provided funding for agricultural district around Luke AFB (see entry for 17 May 1999).
+They were a major economic force in West Valley. - 13 February 2001 Federal judge ruled for AF biological assessment and Environmental Impact Statement in suit over antelope filed by environmentalist group (see 26 June 1999 entry); but, suit not dismissed against other defendants.
+No impact on fighter training. - 4 May 2001 House Bill 1120 signed into law and provided funding for agricultural district around Luke (see entry for 17 May 1999).

-On 13 June 2001, the wing headquarters moved from bldg S-11 at main gate to bldg 452 near flightline in a move to enhance force protection.

-1 July 2001 Senate Bill 1525 became law.
+- 13 June 2001The wing headquarters moved from bldg S-11 at main gate to bldg 452 near flightline in a move to enhance force protection. - 1 July 2001Senate Bill 1525 became law.
 Directed compatible development in areas affected by state's military airports.
-Law also extended base's southern accident potential zone from 15,000 to 30,000 feet.

-Phoenix/Tempe dispute on flight safety hazards at Sky Harbor Airport due to proposed new football stadium resulted in resurrection of question of regional airport at Casa Grande.
+Law also extended base's southern accident potential zone from 15,000 to 30,000 feet. - 10 July 2001 Phoenix/Tempe dispute on flight safety hazards at Sky Harbor Airport due to proposed new football stadium resulted in resurrection of question of regional airport at Casa Grande.
 Governor's Regional Airport Advisory Committee on 18 May 1993 had voted against such a proposal and named Williams AFB as a reliever airport.
-Regional airport at Casa Grande could have impacted Luke AFB's access to range.
+Regional airport at Casa Grande could have impacted Luke's access to range.

-State Attorney General's opinion on SB 1525 determined it did not apply to school districts (see 1 July 2001 entry).
+- 20 July 2001 State Attorney General's opinion on SB 1525 determined it did not apply to school districts (see 1 July 2001 entry).
 Resulted in state school facilities board decision to expand three schools in base's noise/accident zones.
-Board, however, planned to move location of two new schools out of zones.

-Defense Secretary Donald Rumsfeld told US senators he wanted a round of base closures to save money.
-US Senator John McCain noted more personnel planned for state's bases and said that, "...bodes well for Luke AFB and Davis-Monthan [AFB, Arizona]."
+Board, however, planned to move location of two new schools out of zones. - 26 August 2001 Defense Secretary Donald Rumsfeld told US senators he wanted a round of base closures to save money.
+US Senator John McCain noted more personnel planned for state's bases and said that, "...bodes well for Luke and Davis-Monthan."